lvn1/chrome-extension-firebase-auth/README.md

 **d)** Upload your Dist.zip file to the Chrome Web Store after clicking the new item button **e)** Now you'll have a draft listing, you can fill in the info and save draft or complete it later.
 **f)** You can find your Extension ID at the top of the page on the left side and to get your Public key, click on Package in the menu on the left and then click 'View public key'
-**g)** Copy your Extension ID into the manifest.json where it says 'YOUR-ID' and copy your public key in between the -----BEGIN PUBLIC KEY----- and -----END PUBLIC KEY----- lines into your manifest where it says 'YOURPUBLICKEY' make sure it's between the two '/n' statements
+**g)**  Copy your public key in between the -----BEGIN PUBLIC KEY----- and -----END PUBLIC KEY----- lines into your manifest where it says 'YOURPUBLICKEY' make sure it's between the two '/n' statements

-## Step 5: Configure Firebase Authentication
+### Step 6: Configure Firebase Authentication
 **a)** In the Firebase Console, go to Authentication > Sign-in method.
 **b)** Enable Google as a sign-in provider.
-**c)** Add your Chrome extension's ID to the authorized domains list:
+**c)** Add your Chrome extension's ID ( Step 5 -> f) ) to the authorized domains list:
 The format is: chrome-extension://YOUR_EXTENSION_ID

-## Step 6: Load and Test the Extension
+### Step 7: Load and Test the Extension
 **a)** Open Google Chrome and go to chrome://extensions/.
 **b)** Enable "Developer mode" in the top right corner.
 **c)** Click "Load unpacked" and select your chrome-extension directory.
 **d)** Click on the extension icon in Chrome's toolbar to open the popup.
 **e)** Click the "Sign In" button and test the authentication flow.

-## Troubleshooting
+### Troubleshooting

 If you encounter CORS issues, ensure your Firebase hosting URL is correctly set in both background.js and offscreen.js.